Compressing Communication in Distributed Protocols: Public-Coin Protocols

 \section{Public-Coin Protocols}

-In this section we show how to convert any distributed protocol in which parties do not have private inputs into a public-coin protocol.
+In this section we show how to convert any selection protocol into a public-coin protocol.

-\begin{theorem} Every protocol $\Pi$ in which parties do not have private inputs can be transformed into a protocol $\Pi'$ which simulates $\Pi$ and such that the messages sent in $\Pi'$ are uniformly random.
+\begin{theorem} Every selection protocol $\Pi$ can be transformed into a protocol $\Pi'$ which simulates $\Pi$ and such that the messages sent in $\Pi'$ are uniformly random.
 Moreover, the protocol $\Pi'$ preserves the security of $\Pi$ and its round complexity. \end{theorem}

-\begin{proofsketch} Let $\Pi$ be an $n$-party protocol in which parties do not have private inputs.
+\begin{proofsketch} Let $\Pi$ be an $n$-party selection protocol.
 Let $d = d(n)$ be the number of communication rounds and let us assume for simplicity that each party speaks at each round.
 Assume, without loss of generality, that each party samples its own randomness ahead of time, when the protocol begins.
 That is, for every $j\in[n]$, party $\party{j}$ has randomness $r_j\in\B^{\ell}$, where we let $\ell$ be the maximum number of random bits used by all parties during the protocol.
 At each round~$i$, party $\party{j}$ evaluates a function $f_{i,j}$ which depends on the transcript of the protocol so far, which we denote by $\trans_{i-1}$ (\ie $\trans_{i-1}$ are the messages sent by all parties in rounds $1,\dots,i-1$), and on its own randomness $r_j$.
 Namely, the message sent at round $i\in[d]$ by party $\party{j}$ is

 Before we define the protocol $\Pi'$, we introduce some notation.
 We say that a random string $r$ is \emph{good} \wrt transcript $\trans_i$ and party $\party{j}$ if when it is used as the randomness of that party, it generates the same exact transcript.